kyleanicholson/learn-programming-notes/html/forms.md

 The `name` attribute serves as a reference to the data inputted into a form control after submitting it.
 You can think of it as a variable name for the input.
 Form input should always have a `name` attribute; otherwise, it will be ignored when the form is submitted.

-### **Using form controls outside of forms**

-You can use any of the form controls HTML provides outside of the `<form>` element, even when you don’t have a backend server where you can send data.

-For example you might want to have an input that gets some data from a user and display that somewhere else on the page with JavaScript.

 ### **The type attribute**